swdavey/mdsac/README.md

   RESIZE
-    The resize action will resize the database specified by the database option.
+    The resize action will resize the database specified by the database option (see the -D flag in Additional Action Flags below).
 The resized database will be hosted in the same compartment and database as the original.
 It will also keep the same name and IP address and so there should be no need to change any connecting clients.
 When a database is resized it will create a revert file which provides an easy rollback path to its former size.

   REVERT
     Will revert a resized database to its former size.
 The reverted database